INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Methodology

-A common approach in statistical modeling is to assume that the LS component in Eq.~\eqref{Eq:generalmodel} is a linear function of the $P$ covariates (i.e., $LS(\mathbf s_i,t)=\boldsymbol{\beta}\mathbf z(\mathbf s_i,t)$, where $\boldsymbol{\beta}$ is the vector of fixed effect coefficients) and that the REs term is given by the sum of a Gaussian unstructured (IID) measurement error $\epsilon(\mathbf s_i,t)$ and of a spatio-temporal Gaussian process $\omega (\mathbf s_i,t)$.
-The latter can be specified hierarchically in different ways \citep{STwithR2019}; however, at each time point, it generally results in a zero-mean multivariate Gaussian distribution with a dense covariance matrix, whose entries are determined by the spatio-temporal covariance function.
+where $\omega(\mathbf{s}_i,t)$ is a spatio-temporal Gaussian process and $\epsilon(\mathbf{s}_i,t)$ is an unstructured (IID) measurement error.
+The spatio-temporal process in turn can be specified hierarchically in different ways \citep{STwithR2019}.
+In general, this leads, at each time point, to a zero-mean multivariate Gaussian distribution with a dense covariance matrix, with entries determined by the spatio-temporal covariance function.
 For this reason, the estimation of such a model can be computationally challenging, especially when dealing with a large number of spatial locations.
-A viable solution for this computational challenge, also known as \textit{big n problem} \citep{JonaLasinio2013}, is represented by the INLA-SPDE approach described in Section~\ref{sec:inlaspde}.
-It has been proved \citep{lindgren_spde, Lindgren:spde2022} as a valid and computationally efficient solution for fast model estimation and spatial prediction.
-In particular, since the INLA-SPDE approach adopts a Bayesian framework, it provides posterior distributions for all unknown parameters, including the structured random effects.
-Moreover, it allows for posterior predictive distributions of the response variable, enabling spatial prediction at any location within the domain.
+A viable solution for this computational challenge, also known as \textit{big n problem} \citep{JonaLasinio2013}, is represented by the INLA-SPDE approach (see \ref{sec:inlaspde} for more details).
+It has been proved \citep[e.g.,][]{lindgren_spde, Lindgren:spde2022} as a valid and computationally efficient solution for fast LGM estimation and spatial prediction.
+In particular, since the INLA-SPDE approach adopts a Bayesian framework, it provides posterior distributions for all unknown parameters, including the spatially and temporally structured random effects, with uncertainty quantification being straightforward.
+Moreover, it allows for posterior predictive distributions of the response variable, enabling spatial prediction at any location within the domain of interest.